wilsonliaows/docs/_docs/_features/secondary-connectors.markdown

 To use a secondary connector, simply build a recipe and look for the secondary connectors when created a new action.
 You will be able to use all the features of a primary connector, just that the tasks will be performed in the instance used to make the secondary connection.

-**Note** :using a secondary connector counts as a serparate connection.
+**Note**: using a secondary connector counts as a serparate connection.